As Pandemic Olympics wane, Japan asks: What did Games mean?

-TOKYO (AP) — Was it the strangest Olympics ever, staged during a deadly global pandemic, with no fans?
+TOKYO (AP) — Was it the strangest Olympics ever, staged during a deadly pandemic, with no fans?
 How about the angriest, awash in protests and fierce opposition from large swaths of the host nation?

 The scariest, with fears of new coronavirus variants and surging cases plaguing Japan— though mostly dodging those in the Olympic “bubble” — throughout the two weeks of sports?
 Or maybe, as athletes banded together under moments of intense stress, the kindest?